ThierrySans/CSCC09/work/assignments/3/rubric.md

     - _ sign up

 1. Authentication: [select many]
-    - _ credentials are sent over using POST requests when signing up
+    - _ credentials are sent over using POST/PUT requests when signing up
     - _ credentials are sent over using POST requests when signing in
     - _ passwords are stored as salted hashes
     - _ session authentication is implemented and correctly used